GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-06 16:04:53 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-06 16:14:25 IST

 Current Weather in Coimbatore:
 Temperature: 31.88 °C
-Condition: scattered clouds
+Condition: thunderstorm